singhparmeetb/MemeSharingApp/README.md

 This is a simple Meme sharing app which uses a meme API.
 This was made as a way to test my android coding skills and I am pretty happy with the outcome.

 The UI is kept minimal with a simple theme followed by an added "Download" button.

+You can use the inbuilt download option to save the meme and the "Share" option to share the meme to all your favourite app!

 Tried to use material widgets to keep the look modern along with sleek curved image holder and buttons.
 You can enjoy memes and can even download them.
 ## Installation